 Will you live in the 70% of companies who plan to upgrade their digital technologies to deliver a better customer experience?
 Or, will you be among the majority group of contact center leaders who flagged improving customer self-service as their number one priority?

 Whatever the case may be, map out how meeting your defined objectives syncs back up to each of your overarching contact center goals.

 Your contact center performance strategy lays the foundation for each of the projects you take on in 2021.
 Plus, it gives purpose to that pernicious beast of a to-do list you oversee.
 As you map out your strategy, if you can’t connect each project and task back to one of your organizational goals, rethink them.

 Step 4: Identify your deadlines and tactics

 Once you have your overarching goals and objectives IDed, it’s time to get tactical.

-With a performance strategy in hand, it’s time to dig into the details of each large project you chose.
-And, it’s time to set deadlines to add some urgency to each of your projects.
-There’s nothing that sets a plan into motion better than a looming deadline (we tend to call them lifelines instead.)
+With a performance strategy in hand, dig into the details of each large project you chose.
+And, set deadlines to add some urgency to each of your projects.
+There’s nothing that sets a plan into motion better than a looming deadline (we like to call them lifelines instead.)

-Here’s what a few sample tactics might look like for a larger project, like unifying your contact center systems.
+Here’s what a few sample tactics might look like for a larger project, like integrating your call center technology.